Spinor: Mathematical definition

-The space of spinors is formally defined as the fundamental representation of the Clifford algebra.
-(This may or may not decompose into irreducible representations.)
+A space of spinors is formally defined as an irreducible module of the Clifford algebra.
+Over the real or complex numbers, the Clifford algebra is a semisimple algebra, and therefore decomposes as a direct sum of full matrix algebras over a division ring, by the Artin–Wedderburn theorem.
+Spinor spaces are the irreducible spaces on which these components act.
+Thus a spinor is a "column vector" on which one of these matrix algebras acts.
+(Note: Realizing spinors as concrete column vectors requires a choice of basis, consistent with the fact that the Artin–Wedderburn blocks are isomorphic to matrix algebras, but not canonically.)
 The space of spinors may also be defined as a spin representation of the orthogonal Lie algebra.
 These spin representations are also characterized as the finite-dimensional projective representations of the special orthogonal group that do not factor through linear representations.
 Equivalently, a spinor is an element of a finite-dimensional group representation of the spin group on which the center acts non-trivially.

 Overview

 There are essentially two frameworks for viewing the notion of a spinor: the representation theoretic point of view and the geometric point of view.

 Representation theoretic point of view

 From a representation theoretic point of view, one knows beforehand that there are some representations of the Lie algebra of the orthogonal group that cannot be formed by the usual tensor constructions.
 These missing representations are then labeled the spin representations, and their constituents spinors.
-From this view, a spinor must belong to a representation of the double cover of the rotation group SO(n,$\Reals$), or more generally of a double cover of the generalized special orthogonal group SO^{+}(p, q, $\Reals$) on spaces with a metric signature of (p, q).
+From this view, a spinor must belong to a representation of the double cover of the rotation group $\operatorname{SO}(n, \Reals)$, or more generally of a double cover of the generalized special orthogonal group $\operatorname{SO}^+(p, q, \Reals)$ on spaces with a metric signature of (p, q).
 These double covers are Lie groups, called the spin groups Spin(n) or Spin(p, q).
 All the properties of spinors, and their applications and derived objects, are manifested first in the spin group.
 Representations of the double covers of these groups yield double-valued projective representations of the groups themselves.
 (This means that the action of a particular rotation on vectors in the quantum Hilbert space is only defined up to a sign.)

 In summary, given a representation specified by the data $(V,\text{Spin}(p,q), \rho)$ where $V$ is a vector space over $K = \mathbb{R}$ or $\mathbb{C}$ and $\rho$ is a homomorphism $\rho:\text{Spin}(p,q)\rightarrow \text{GL}(V)$, a spinor is an element of the vector space $V$.